Titus 3:2

 Not quarrelsome (not apt or disposed to quarrel in an often petty manner = stresses an ill-natured readiness to fight without good cause).
 This person is not contentious and so does not exhibit an often perverse and wearisome tendency (even a fondness) for arguing, quarreling and disputing.
 You usually know who these folks are!

-describes a person who does not go about with a chip on his shoulder.
-(Wuest, K. S. Wuest's Word Studies from the Greek New Testament: Eerdmans)
+Wuest says that amachos "describes a person who does not go about with a chip on his shoulder.
+(Wuest Word Studies - Eerdman Publishing Company Volume 1Volume 2Volume 3 - used by permission

 The only other NT use of amachos is in the list of qualifications of an overseer, where Paul records that a candidate should

-"not addicted to wine or pugnacious, but gentle, uncontentious, free from the love of money."
+not addicted to wine or pugnacious, but gentle, uncontentious, free from the love of money.
 (1Ti 3:3)

 Amachos refers not so much to physical violence as to a quarrelsome person.
 To have a contentious person in leadership will result in disunity and disharmony, seriously hindering the effectiveness of that leadership team.

-no fighters, either with hand or tongue, no quarrelsome contentious persons, apt to give or return ill and provoking language.
+Matthew Henry adds that Christians are to be "no fighters, either with hand or tongue, no quarrelsome contentious persons, apt to give or return ill and provoking language.
 A holy contending there is for matters good and important, and in a manner suitable and becoming, not with wrath nor injurious violence.
-Christian must follow the things that are conducive to peace, and that in a peaceful, not a rough and boisterous and hurtful way, but as becomes the servants of the God of peace and love (Ro 12:19).
+Christian must follow the things that are conducive to peace, and that in a peaceful, not a rough and boisterous and hurtful way, but as becomes the servants of the God of peace and love (Ro 12:19-note).
 The glory of a man is to pass over a transgression; it is the duty of a reasonable, and therefore certainly of a Christian man, whose reason is improved and advanced by religion; such may not, and will not, presently fall foul on one who has offended him, but, like God, will be slow to anger, and ready to forgive.
 Contention and strife arise from men’s lusts, and exorbitant unruly passions, which must be curbed and moderated, not indulged; and Christians need to be reminded of these things, that they do not by a wrathful contentious spirit and behaviour displease and dishonour God and discredit religion, promoting feuds in the places where they live."
 (Matthew Henry's Commentary on the Whole Bible)

-does not mean that the good citizen will not stand for the principles which he believes to be right, but that he will never be so opinionated as to believe that no other way than his own is right.
+Barclay writes that uncontentious "does not mean that the good citizen will not stand for the principles which he believes to be right, but that he will never be so opinionated as to believe that no other way than his own is right.
 He will allow to others the same right to have their convictions as he claims for himself to have his own.
-(Barclay, W: The Daily Study Bible Series, Rev. ed.
-Philadelphia: The Westminster Press)
+(Titus 3 Commentary - William Barclay's Daily Study Bible)

 We are to be men and women who are careful to avoid strife.
 Believers are to be friendly and peaceful toward the lost rather than quarrelsome and belligerent.